naitikhoriya1/DSA-Concepts/Recursion/README.md

 ---

-# 🔁 Subsequences of a String – Key Idea
+# 🔁 CutIntoSegment  Problem =  a String – Key Idea

 🧠 **Goal:**

-* Print all subsequences of "abc"
+- Print all subsequences of "abc"
-* A string of length n has `2^n` subsequences.
+- A string of length n has `2^n` subsequences.
 For "abc", that's 8.

 🔁 **Recursive Decision Tree:**

 Each character has two choices:

-* ✅ Include it in output
+- ✅ Include it in output
-* ❌ Exclude it from output
+- ❌ Exclude it from output

 ## 🌳 Visualized as a binary tree: